Gene regulation

 Another major difference between prokaryotic gene regulation and eukaryotic gene regulation is that the eukaryotic (but not prokaryotic) DNA double helix is organized around proteins called histones that organize the DNA into nucleosomes.
 This combination of DNA + histones is called chromatin.

-Chromatin plays a fundamental role in positive and negative gene regulation, because transcriptional activators and RNA polymerase cannot physically access the DNA regulatory elements when chromatin is in a compact form.
+Chromatin plays a fundamental role in positive and negative gene regulation because transcriptional activators and RNA polymerase cannot physically access the DNA regulatory elements when chromatin is in a compact form.

 Prokaryotic DNA does have some associated proteins that help to organize the genomes, but it is fundamentally different from chromatin.
 Prokaryotic DNA can essentially be thought of as ‘naked’ compared to eukaryotic chromatin, so prokaryotic cells lack this layer of gene regulation.

 Another difference between prokaryotic and eukaryotic gene regulation is that eukaryotic mRNAs must be properly processed with addition of the 5′ cap, splicing out of introns, and addition of the 3′ poly(A) tail (discussed in more detail here).
-Each of these processing steps is also subject to regulation, and the mRNA will be degraded if any of them are not properly completed.
+Each of these processing steps is also subject to regulation, and the mRNA will be degraded if any of the steps are not properly completed.
 The export of mRNAs from the nucleus to the cytoplasm is also regulated, as is stability of the properly processed mRNA in the cytoplasm.

 Often different types of cells in different tissues express different splice variants of the same gene, such that there is a heart-specific transcript and a kidney-specific transcript of a particular gene.